Grownup Gripe: You mean to tell me I have to drink that in order to lose weight, I’d rather stay fat.

 Additionally my skin started looking better.

-At first it dried up which with the weather I’m not sure but by day five I noticed a glow and more importantly a shrink in pores with no zits on the horizon.
+1st it dried up which weather helped but by day 5 I got a glow and more importantly a shrink in pores with no zits on the horizon.
 My skin is bad so this was eye opening.